 Your company’s trademarks are some of its most valuable assets.
-Trademarks represent the “face” of a company—the quality, the style, the ethos—all of which are embodied when a consumer sees a particular word, phrase, logo, etc. Protecting your trademarks is essential to the success of your company.
+Trademarks represent the “face” of a company—the quality, the style, the ethos—all of which are embodied when a consumer sees a particular word, phrase, logo, etc. Protecting your trademarks with professional trademark filing is essential to the success of your company.
 The first step towards protecting your trademarks is to hire an attorney to assist you in analyzing and filing your trademark with the United States Patent and Trademark Office.
 The registration process can often be confusing and you may have a lot of questions.
 An experienced attorney can help answer those questions, assess the viability of your trademark, and provide tailored legal advice that is specific to your unique company.
 Gerben Law Firm PLLC has filed and registered thousands of trademarks since openings its doors in 2008.
 We would be happy to assist with your trademark filing as well.
 If you are not sure how to get started, keep reading or CONTACT US today for a free consultation.

 Testimonials from Past Trademark Filers